OctoPrint/OctoPrint/docs/features/gcode_scripts.rst

   * ``script``: An object wrapping the script's type (``gcode``) and name (e.g. ``afterPrintCancelled``) as ``script.type`` and ``script.name`` respectively.

-There are a couple of additional template variables available for the following specific scripts:
+There are a few additional template variables available for the following specific scripts:

   * ``afterPrintPaused`` and ``beforePrintResumed``